 Time value of money calculations are basic tools used to support corporate finance decisions and to estimate the fair value of fixed income, equity, and other securities or investments.

-Candidates should understand interest rates and discount rates in the context of time value of money, and be able to perform various calculations e.g. finding the future value and present value, DCF, NPV and IRR.
+Candidates should understand interest rates and discount rates in the context of the time value of money and be able to perform various calculations e.g. finding the future value and present value, DCF, NPV, and IRR.

-This section covers basic statistical concepts, such as defining a parameter and a frequency distribution, calculating percentiles, coefficient and sharpe ratio, and interpreting standard deviations and skewness.
-It also covers application such as sampling, estimation and hypothesis testing.
+This section covers basic statistical concepts, such as defining a parameter and a frequency distribution, calculating percentiles, coefficients and ratios, and interpreting standard deviations and skewness.
+It also covers applications such as sampling, estimation, and hypothesis testing.

-Candidates will be tested on basic probability concepts, such as define a random variable or outcome, distinguish different types of probabilities and rules, calculate joint probability, explain the tree diagram and interpret covariance and correlation
+Candidates will be tested on basic probability concepts, such as defining a random variable or outcome, distinguishing different types of probabilities and rules, calculating joint probability, explaining the tree diagram, and interpreting covariance and correlation.

-This topic area represents 10% of CFA Level 1 syllabus.
-It covers the introductory concepts that students typically learn in first year of college.
+This topic area represents 10% of the CFA Level 1 syllabus.
+It covers the introductory concepts that students typically learn in the first year of college.

-Microeconomics is a study on the market behavior of consumers and firms through the basic principle of demand and supply.
+Microeconomics studies the market behavior of consumers and firms through the basic principle of demand and supply.

-Macroeconomic looks at the bigger picture, looking at the aggregate output and income measurement, factors on economic growth, business cycles, as well as how monetary and fiscal policies are used to mitigate economic fluctuations.
+Macroeconomics looks at the bigger picture, looking at the aggregate output and income measurement, factors on economic growth, business cycles, and how monetary and fiscal policies are used to mitigate economic fluctuations.

-It also touches on financial reporting mechanism, such as the basic concepts of accounting equation and accruals.
-The roles of financial reporting standard-setting bodies and regulatory authorities is also discussed.
+It also touches on financial reporting mechanisms, such as the basic concepts of accounting equations and accruals.
+The roles of financial reporting standard-setting bodies and regulatory authorities are also discussed.

-Corporate finance is relatively small representing 7% of CFA level 1 syllabus.
+Corporate finance is relatively small, representing 7% of the CFA level 1 syllabus.

-This section introduces the concept of capital budgeting, how to determine the required rate of return for a project, leveraging, alternative means of distributing earnings, and short-term liquidity and working capital management.
+This section introduces the concept of capital budgeting, determining the required rate of return for a project, leveraging alternative means of distributing earnings, and short-term liquidity and working capital management.

-This topic area is quite important representing 10% of CFA level 1 curriculum.
+This topic area is quite important, representing 10% of the CFA level 1 curriculum.

-Not surprisingly this is an introduction of the important fixed-income investments: the characteristics, primary issuers, sectors and types of bonds.
+Not surprisingly, this is an introduction to the important fixed-income investments: the characteristics, primary issuers, sectors, and types of bonds.
 It also touches on securitization and asset-backed securities.

 Although derivatives are getting more popular, it is still not the mainstream investment product.
 The weighting in the CFA exam remains small at 5%.

-Similar to derivatives, the section on alternative investments remain small (4%) in Level 1 exam.
+Similar to derivatives, the section on alternative investments remains small (4%) in the Level 1 exam.
 This section describes the common types of alternative investments, their valuation, their unique risks and opportunities, and their relation to traditional investments.
 The coverage includes hedge funds, private equity, real estate, commodities, and infrastructure.

-Level 1 tests on a wide variety of topics, but they are related and build upon each other.
+Level 1 tests on various topics, but they are related and build upon each other.
 As you progress to Level 2, all topics will be tested again but at a more sophisticated level.

-Here are more tips on each CFA Level 1 topic areas:
+Here are more tips on each CFA Level 1 topic area: